1892 United States presidential election in South Carolina

 The 1892 United States presidential election in South Carolina took place on November 8, 1892, as part of the 1892 United States presidential election.
 Voters chose 9 representatives, or electors to the Electoral College, who voted for president and vice president.

 South Carolina voted for the Democratic nominee, former President Grover Cleveland, who was running for a second, non-consecutive term, over Republican nominee, incumbent President Benjamin Harrison.
 Cleveland won the state by a landslide margin of 58.63%.

+The three counties that voted Republican were all majority black.
+This was the last election before the disfranchising 1895 state constitutional convention.